tnmygrwl/roostui/data/README.md

 5. Test the website locally.
 See [README in parent directory](../README.md).
 Usually this means running `yarn run serve` and then navigating to [http://localhost:8888]().

-6. Commit and push your changes, and push the website to dopper with the script `publish.sh` in the root directory of the repo.
+6. Push the website to doppler with the script `publish.sh` in the root directory of the repo.

     ~~~ bash
-    $ git commit
-    $ git push
-    $ ./publish.sh
+    $ ./publish.sh <website_name>
     ~~~

+   We currently use `ui` as the <website_name>.

+7. Commit and push your changes to github.